-Bring your donations to our store on 219 S. 3rd St West on Monday, Tuesdays or Thursdays between 8am-7pm or Wednesday & Fridays from 8 am – 3pm.
+Bring your donations to our store on 1720 Wyoming Street on Monday, Tuesday or Thursday between 8 am – 7 pm or Wednesday & Friday from 8 am – 3 pm.

-Schedule a time for your group to tour Missoula Food Bank to learn more about our services or plan a volunteer opportunity to encourage volunteerism in the future.
+Schedule a time for your group to tour Missoula Food Bank & Community Center to learn more about our services or plan a volunteer opportunity to encourage volunteerism in the future.

 Food Drive Options

 Please consider which type of food drive you’d like to host.
-Missoula Food Bank accepts a wide variety of items.
+Missoula Food Bank & Community Center accepts a wide variety of items.
 What type of food drive would your group like to support?

 Nonperishable Food Drive

 This the most standard food drive.
-Collections of shelf-stable food items are collected and delivered to Missoula Food Bank at the end of the drive.
+Collections of shelf-stable food items are collected and delivered to the Food Bank at the end of the drive.

 Fresh Food Drive